 DC Parking Tickets: How Much They Cost and What to Do If You Get One

 Getting a parking ticket in DC is frustrating.
-Getting one and then handling it wrong makes it significantly more expensive.
-Here’s what DC parking tickets actually cost, what happens if you ignore one, and how to fight back if you think yours was issued in error.
+Handling it wrong makes it significantly more expensive.
+Here’s what DC parking tickets actually cost, what happens if you ignore one, and how to fight back if yours was issued in error.

 How Much DC Parking Tickets Cost